vsrinivas/fuchsia/glossary.md

 #### **FIDL**

-The Fuchsia Interface Definition Language (FIDL) is a language for defining protocols for use over [Channels](#channel).
+The Fuchsia Interface Definition Language (FIDL) is a language for defining protocols that are typically used over [channels](#channel).
 FIDL is programming language agnostic and has bindings for many popular languages, including C, C++, Dart, Go, and Rust.
 This approach lets system components written in a variety of languages interact seamlessly.

 #### **Flutter**